ahb7/CRUD_REST_APIs/README.md

    - python app.py

 Once the application is started, go to localhost:5000 on Postman and test the APIs.
-To test create and update key value pair should be provided for name, email and password.
+To test create and update, key value pair should be provided for name, email and password.